 Teluk Kemang Observatory is open to the public, out of eight professional observatories in Malaysia.
 The observatory was founded in the early 1930s with the primary goal of observing the new moon that Muslims use to mark the beginning of a new Hijri month.
 Among all the observatories in Malaysia, Teluk Kemang Observatory was noted for recording the most appearances of the new moon.

-It provides beneficial facts and information on the solar system, eclipses, and constellations, including a gallery dedicated to the history of astronomy in Malaysia.
+As one of the most popular Port Dickson attractions, it provides beneficial facts and information on the solar system, eclipses, and constellations, including a gallery dedicated to Malaysia’s astronomy history.
 However, the observatory only began to operate officially in the 1960s and became the only known place to do the new moon observation in the 1980s.
-Today, the observatory is equipped with modern facilities to observe both the sun and moon at different times of the day.
+Today, the observatory is equipped with modern facilities to observe the sun and moon at different times of the day.

 The Teluk Kemang Observatory is open to Klana Beach Resort guests for free, and the public can pay RM25 for both the day and night sessions.
-Visitors will be taken to the theatre room for a briefing and an astronomical video screening before the observation.
-Most importantly, the staff are kind and knowledgeable and competent in the field, and they will assist you with your equipment and provide extra information.
+Before the observation, visitors will be taken to the theatre room for a briefing and an astronomical video screening.
+Most importantly, the staff are kind, knowledgeable, and competent in the field, and they will assist you with your equipment and provide extra information.

-Port Dickson Army Museum is another one of the must-visit Port Dickson attractions.
+Port Dickson Army Museum is another must-visit Port Dickson attraction.
 The museum features gallery spaces and outdoor exhibitions that will educate about the nation’s history, the role of the army in the country from the Malacca Sultanate to the present day, and the advancement of military technology.
 It is an exciting museum that deserves more attention and is close to the Army Basic Training Center.

-The outdoor exhibitions consist of fighting vehicles like tanks, aircraft, and helicopters.
+The outdoor exhibitions include fighting vehicles like tanks, aircraft, and helicopters.
 A realistic replica of the tunnel operated by an underground network of the Communist Party of Malaya during the Emergency is also available here.

 At Dataran Segar, the Wild West Cowboy Indoor Theme Park is unquestionably a one-stop destination for entertainment.
 It has a restaurant designed like the Wild West, apart from a dinosaur-themed escape room where you must follow a dinosaur trail and look for dinosaur eggs to escape.